pauljhp/FinancialModelingPrep/README.md

 ## Change log

 - Added multithreaded pagination for downloading shareholder lists
+- Added subpackage for constructing graph from API

 ## Usage

 - All sub modules are designed to work both as modules and as scripts
+- FMP API requires an API key, you can either wrap it in a json file like this:
+  {"apikey": <`YOURAPIKEY`>}
+  And save it in ./.config/config.json.
+If you save it somewhere else, you'll have to specify the path when initiating the class.
+- Without specifying the config.json file, the API will prompt you to enter the api key.

 ### 1. Ticker Class